consensual-hallucination/civitai-image-db/README.md

 Note: You will get `404` if an image was deleted.

-If you need links for any specific usernames feel free to ask.
+If you need links for any specific username or actual images/metadata feel free to ask as I likely already have them - saves downloading again.

 Mind that images may be NSFW or otherwise disturbing.